-This is a continuation of the anatomy lesson from the last post!
+This is part two of the anatomy lesson from the last post!
 A classic mistake we see on a regular basis with pleated sunburst accordion skirts has to do with the side seams and the center back zipper.

-If you read my previous post titled Bias Skirts 101, you know their are 2 ways to cut a full circle bias skirt.
-One way is to cut 2 half circles, one for the front and one for the back.
-This way leaves no margin for error as you can only put a zipper on the side seam and the grain lines match up.
+If you read my previous post titled Bias Skirts 101, you understand there are two ways to cut a full circle bias skirt.
+One way is to cut two half circles, one for the front and one for the back.
+Doing it this way would leave no margin for error since you can only put a zipper on the side seam and the grain lines will match up.

 Below: A picture of two half semi circles.
 I placed the zipper in between to show its placement at the side seam.

-It is the second way that opens up a pandoras box of problems…ripping and restitching over and over again.
-When a center back zipper is required (usually with dresses or gowns).
-That means you are cutting 1 half circle and 2 quarter circles.
-This way the 2 quarter circles can be used for the back and a zipper can be sewn in the center.
+The second option opens up a Pandora’s Box of problems…resulting in ripping and restitching over and over again.
+A back zipper is usually required with dresses or gowns.
+That means you will be cutting one half circle and two quarter circles.
+This way the two quarter circles can be used for the back and a zipper can be sewn in the center.

 Below: A picture of one semi-circle panel for the front and two quarter panels for the back.

 Now here is where the problem begins.
-It is a habit for most people to sew the center back along the selvage edge of the fabric.
-Which is the logical thing to do when you are cutting a garment on the grain.
+It is most common for people to sew the center back along the selvage edge of the fabric.
+This is the logical thing to do when you are cutting a garment on the grain.
 However, when cutting a bias garment or a circle skirt you need to account for all three grain lines.

-So… if you sew a skirt with the selvedge edge along the center back (above), the grain lines at the side seams will be perpendicular.
+So… if you sew a skirt with the selvedge edge along the center back (as shown above), the grain lines at the side seams will be perpendicular.
 Look at the BLUE lines below.

 Below: Perpendicular straight grain.

-To have the correct placement of grain lines at the side seams make sure the selvedge edge runs along the sides and the cross grain runs up/down along the the center back.
+To have the correct placement of grain lines at the side seams, make absolutely sure the selvedge edge runs along the sides and the cross grain runs up/down along the the center back.